-At this time, there is significant uncertainty relating to the trajectory of the novel coronavirus outbreak ("COVID-19") and impact of related responses.
-The continued spread of the outbreak could materially harm our business, results of operations, and financial condition.
-Due to this uncertainty and plans outside of management's control, we may not be able to achieve and implement such plans within one year after the date that the financial statements are issued to address the substantial doubt that exists.
+As previously disclosed, there is significant uncertainty relating to the trajectory of the novel coronavirus outbreak ("COVID-19") and impact of related responses.
+The continued spread of the outbreak could materially harm the Company's business, results of operations, and financial condition.
+Due to this uncertainty and plans outside of management's control, the Company may not be able to achieve and implement such plans within one year after the date that the financial statements are issued to address the substantial doubt that exists.